Types of Conservatories in Homes

 Some tips for creating a garden-inspired conservatory are:

-• Adopt a coastal theme with nautical stripes and refreshing colors to evoke a garden atmosphere.
+- Adopt a coastal theme with nautical stripes and refreshing colours to evoke a garden atmosphere.

 Navigating Planning Permission and Building Regulations

-Navigating planning permission and building regulations can be a daunting task, especially for first-time homeowners.
+Navigating planning permission for a conservatory, as well as building regulations can be a daunting task, especially for first-time homeowners.
 Fortunately, in the UK, most conservatories fall under ‘permitted development’ rights, which means you can construct without the need for planning permission if specific criteria are met.

 However, planning permission may be necessary if the conservatory covers more than half the area surrounding the house or if the proposed build is on designated lands, such as conservation areas, or exceeds size limits of permitted development.
 Also, conservatories are generally exempt from building regulations if they are under 30 square meters, at ground level, have an independent heating system, and maintain a thermal barrier between the dwelling and the conservatory.